Inducted into the Boston University Athletic Hall of Fame in 1982

 Jack later became the first GM of another California franchise, the Mighty Ducks of Anaheim, from 1993 to 1998.
 He left the organization in 2000 to become director of player personnel with the Atlanta Thrashers.
 Jack would then move on to become the longtime Special Advisor to the General Manager of the Los Angeles Kings, highlighted by 2 Stanley Cup championships in 2012 & 2014.

-He now serves as Senior Advisor for the Minnesota Wild.
+Jack most recently served as Senior Advisor for the Minnesota Wild.